(This is a guest post by Antoni Sawicki aka Tenox)

 VIM little brother VI also comes in different shapes and forms.
 Lets take look at a few.

 Stevie is a very special case.
-Rumor has it, this editor played crucial role in development of Windows NT itself or has been used since earliest days of NT as part of the private SDK.
-If you could ever look at Windows source code I’d bet you could probably find it buried inside.
+Rumor has it, this editor played crucial role in development of Windows NT itself and has been included since earliest days of NT as part of the Internal Developer Workstation.
 Because it was ported by folks at Redmond the quality should be pretty good.
 Unfortunately README states “this is an incomplete VI that has not been fully tested.
 Use at your own risk.”.
 For a historical note according to Wikipedia, Stevie port to Amiga has been used by Bram Moolenaar as a base source code for VIM.

 One particularly interesting case is VI editor from Watcom compiler suite.
 It has very nice TUI known from MS-DOS editors, syntax highlighting and online help.
 One of nicest versions of VI available for Windows.
 Small portable and just all around handy editor.
 This is probably my main to go text editor when working on WinPE or Server Core.
 Unfortunately not very well known.
 I hope it can gain some popularity it deserves.